 Below is detailed some of the most common questions asked by private tenants.
 This is not an exhaustive list so should you have a question which is not answered here please do not hesitate to contact the Homelessness and Advice section on 01856873535 or via e-mail.

 Private lets are advertised in the local newspapers each Thursday and via the local estate agents.
 However many private lets are not advertised at all, these are let through word of mouth.
 If you are looking for accommodation it is advisable to ask around and let people know that you are looking.
 Placing your own advert in the local newspaper or in shop windows is often effective as well.
 You can use a PO Box address but giving a phone number will normally get a greater response.
+You may also wish to use social media.

 You can also check for available private lets online or by contacting Housing Services.
 Our property advertising service – Orkney Lets, available through the related links section of this page. – allows private landlords to advertise available properties via the Council's website.
 Details of the properties are also available in paper format at the Council Offices, Kirkwall.